The Malawi Revenue Authority (MRA) has intercepted 146 bags of Indian Hemp following a speed chase of a 5-tonne Isuzu lorry in Blantyre.

 Head of Corporate Affairs Steven Kapoloma said the lorry, registration MHG 4906, was intercepted on Sunday, 15th November 2020.

-Head of MRA Corporate Affairs Steven Kapoloma said the lorry, registration MHG 4906 and belonging to Frederick Chiuja from Mangochi, was intercepted last Sunday after it had passed through the MRA roadblock at Lirangwe without stopping for inspection.
+Kapoloma said the lorry, belonging to Mr. Frederick John Chiuja from Mangochi, had passed through the MRA roadblock at Lirangwe without stopping for inspection.

-Kapoloma said this raised suspicion and prompted a speed chase of the lorry by MRA officers who were accompanied by Police officers.
+He said this raised suspicion and prompted a speed chase of the lorry by MRA officers who were accompanied by Police Officers.

 ‚ÄúThe lorry then turned into a dirt road towards Machinjiri and our officers and the Police continued the chase.
 The Police then fired into the air and that is when they abandoned the lorry,‚ÄĚ he said.

-He said that MRA has handed over the bags to South Lunzu Police station who have since delivered the illicit drug to Ndirande Police station.
+He said the Authority has handed over the Indian Hemp to South Lunzu Police Station who have since delivered the illicit drug to Ndirande Police Station.

 Follow Us on Instagram